What Does Voting Have to Do with Ending Hunger?

 When you talk about politics, talk about hunger.

 Do not be discouraged by political dissension or media coverage.
-Your vote matters more than ever.
-Victory for one candidate may be determined by just a few votes more than the other.
+Your vote matters.
+Victory for candidates who prioritize ending hunger is decided by those who show up and vote.
 Not voting is just as much a form of voting, because it can have an impact on the outcome.

-Congress and the president will make decisions that will determine whether hunger will continue to exist.
-We can’t end hunger in the United States or globally unless we elect leaders – including the president, Congress, and state and local lawmakers – who will make it a priority.
+Congress will make decisions that will determine whether hunger will continue to exist.
+We can’t end hunger in the United States or globally unless and until we elect leaders – including the president, Congress, and state and local lawmakers – who will make it a priority.

 Pledge to Vote to End Hunger